James McParland: McParland in Colorado

 In 1885, the Thiel Detective Agency opened an office in Denver.
 Allan Pinkerton, who had died two years earlier, left the Pinkerton Detective Agency to his sons.
 The brothers opened their fourth office in Denver in order to compete with Thiel.
 They assigned Charles O. Eames to head the Denver office.
 When it appeared that Eames was running the western branch dishonestly, they assigned McParland to investigate.
 McParland discovered extensive abuses against clients and against the agency, and reported on them.
 Everyone was fired except for McParland and Charlie Siringo.

 McParland was named superintendent of Pinkerton's Denver office, and of the Pinkerton's western division.
 In April 1891, Mrs. Josephine Barnaby was murdered by poison.
 McParland tricked Thomas Thatcher Graves, her accused murderer, into traveling from Providence, Rhode Island, to Denver where he was arrested and convicted of the crime.
 McParland hired gunman Tom Horn (later executed for murder in Wyoming), who, while working for Pinkerton killed seventeen men, according to a count by Siringo.
 While Horn had been working for Wyoming cattlemen, "it was the cattle interests who decreed that he must die", probably to keep him from talking.

 One of McParland's tasks was infiltrating and disrupting union activities.
 He successfully placed numerous spies within the Western Federation of Miners (WFM) union, and more into the United Mine Workers.
 Some of McParland's agents took part in the WFM strike that came to be called the Colorado Labor Wars.
 One in particular was charged with sabotaging the union's relief program during the strike.
 Bill Haywood, Secretary Treasurer of the WFM, wrote about the sabotage in his autobiography:

 I had been having some difficulty with the relief committee of the Denver smelter men.
 At first we had been giving out relief at such a rate that I had to tell the chairman that he was providing the smelter men with more than they had had while at work.
 Then he cut down the rations until the wives of the smelter men began to complain that they were not getting enough to eat.
 Years later, when his letters were published in The Pinkerton Labor Spy, I discovered that the chairman of the relief committe [sic] was a Pinkerton detective, who was carrying out the instructions of the agency in his methods of handling the relief work, deliberately trying to stir up bad feeling between the strikers and the relief committee.

 The Steunenberg assassination

 In 1899, Idaho Governor Frank Steunenberg crushed a rebellion of miners during a labor dispute in Coeur d'Alene.
-On December 30, 1905, Steunenberg, five years out of office, opened the side gate of the picket fence at his house in Caldwell, which set off an explosive device that took his life.
+On December 30, 1905, Steunenberg, five years out of office, opened a gate at his home in Caldwell, which set off an explosive device that took his life.
 A man using the name Tom Hogan had set the bomb; he was born Albert Horsley but best known as Harry Orchard.
 The killer left evidence in his hotel room, and did not try to flee.